Emerging Local Plan

 - undertaking engagement and consultation with the local community, businesses, developers, landowners and other interested parties.

 There will be plenty of opportunity to have your say on the Local Plan during public consultations as we develop it.
 We want local communities and local people to be involved and have their say.

-If you're interested in being kept up-to-date with our work on the plan you can contact us by email, telephone or post.
 You can see more about how we consult and involve local communities, businesses and organisations in our Statement of Community Involvement.

 Statement of community involvement

 We have updated our Statement of Community Involvement.

 This sets out our policy and approach to community involvement and public consultation in the preparation of local development documents.
 This includes the Local Plan, and when dealing with planning applications.